ale-novo/xpradar/radar/README.md

-This is OpenGC adapted for X-Plane by use of a new TCP/IP data plugin between X-Plane and OpenGC called XPSERVER.
+This is adapted for X-Plane by use of a new TCP/IP data plugin between X-Plane and XPSERVER.
 The plugin allows to transfer X-Plane internal and plane specific data.
 The code has been tested on OSX 10.6 and on Ubuntu 18.04

 I have removed the cmake dependency and implemented a standard gnu configure/autoconf/automake toolset.
 Also, several of the codes were cleaned from warnings and the xplane datasource was completely remodeled, plus all other data sources were turned off.
-They can be turned on with some modifications to their code, so that they are in line again with the current state of the OpenGC framework.
+They can be turned on with some modifications to their code, so that they are in line again with the current state of the framework.
 Windows compilation support was removed (who cares about windows anyway ...).

 ## Installation Dependencies